imflaspohler/HMMSTR/README.md

 ```
 hmmstr coordinates $TARGET_COORDS $CHR_SIZES $REF $OUT $INFILE --mapq_cutoff 60 --motif_comp --output_motif_plots
 ```
   This run will produce an additonal directory with the outputs from the motif composition run.
-A consensus_sequence_file.fa will be generated containing all of the consensus sequences for each target on the panel with haplotype and coverage information.
-Motif composition plots will be generated for all targets and be saved as .png files.
-See outputs for detailed output description.
+See outputs for detailed output descriptions.

 **Warning**: If coverage is exceedingly low or unbalanced between haplotypes, the resulting consensus sequence and thus motif composition plots could be more prone to error.
 Haplotype and coverage information is provided in both the consensus_sequence_file.fa and shown next to each haplotype in the resulting plot for each target.